Helpful Voting Links — Vermont

 Early & Absentee Voting — VermontRequest an Absentee Ballot

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than August 13th.
-Then, when you complete your absentee ballot, it must be postmarked by the day before the election.
+To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than November 5th.
+Then, when you complete your absentee ballot, it must be received by 7 pm on election day, November 6th.